 You will take technical classes in acting, voice, singing, textual analysis and interpretation, Alexander Technique, movement and physical theatre, stage combat and historical dance.
 You will also take part in three workshops, rehearsing scenes and finally a play from classical texts and performing them to your peers.
 You will attend a variety of London theatre productions, including performances at Shakespeare’s Globe.The course includes a visit to Stratford-upon-Avon to see the work of the Royal Shakespeare Company.

 We offer our Semester Programme Classical Acting each autumn and spring.

 In the autumn, scene study and workshop performances centre around Shakespeare’s romances and comedies, as well as Jacobean tragedy.
 Students on our spring diploma cover Shakespeare’s histories and tragedies, as well as English Comedies of Manners.
 All workshop performances are closed to the public.

-Our Semester Programme Classical Acting consists of four individual modules that are validated by the University of Kent, subject to completion of the validation process.
+Our Semester Programme Classical Acting consists of four individual modules that are validated by the University of Kent.

 Minimum entry age is 18 and applicants must be fluent English speakers.
 Whilst we do not require you to meet any academic prerequisites for entry onto this course, your home university or college may do so.

 There are no set application deadlines for the Semester Programme Classical Acting but we advise you to apply early, as places are limited.